-Life As a Social and Community Service Manager
+What is a Social and Community Service Manager?

 - Research and analyze member or community needs to determine program directions and goals.

-Social and Community Service Managers state the following job skills are important in their day-to-day work.
+When polled, Social and Community Service Managers say the following skills are most frequently used in their jobs:

 Service Orientation: Actively looking for ways to help people.